thycotic-ps/thycotic.secretserver/CONTRIBUTING.md

     Push your local changes to your forked copy of the repository and [submit a pull request](https://help.github.com/articles/using-pull-requests).
 In the pull request, choose a title that sums up the changes you have made, and in the body, provide more details about what your changes do.
 Also, mention the number of issues where the discussion has taken place, e.g., `Fixes #143` or `Closes #143`.

+    > **Every** pull request requires an associated issue to be linked to it.

-    > Every pull request will require updates to our CHANGELOG file with your change and referenced issue.
+    > **Every** pull request will require the inclusion of the CHANGELOG file with your change and referenced issue.
 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).

 Then sit back and wait.
 There will probably be a discussion about the pull request and, if any changes are needed, we would love to work with you to get your pull request merged into Thycotic.SecretServer.